idanto/express-node-metrics/README.md

 This middleware adds start time to the request, and decorate the end method of express with a new one.
 At the new end method it add 'X-Response-Time' to the response and the response time to the API metrics using [metrics.addApiData](#express_node_metricsmetricsaddapidatainfo-err) method
+In addition it increments a metric which counts the current active incoming requests which can be found under `process.run.activeRequests`

 ### express_node_metrics.metrics
 Include all the method that collects and retrieves the metrics data.